 Recommended caching plugin: WP Rocket

-WP Rocket is equipped with comprehensive e-commerce caching to give your customers a fast shopping experience.
+WP Rocket comes with comprehensive e-commerce caching to give your customers a fast shopping experience.
 Notable features include:

 - Lazy load.
 Images will load as users scroll down the page.